 Interactive Fountain

-Pack the kids and a picnic, bring some towels and let them splash around in the fountain.
+Pack the kids and a picnic, bring some towels, and let them splash around in the fountain.
 It is the perfect thing to do on a hot summer day.
 Cooling off has never been so fun!
 The colorful interactive fountain at Indian RiverSide Park is open 7 days a week from 9 a.m. to 6 p.m.

 Interactive Fountain

-The Francis Langford Dockside Pavillion
+The Francis Langford Dockside Pavilion

 If you are looking for the perfect place for special events, the two-story Frances Langford Dockside Pavilion could be your answer.
-The Pavillion has an air-conditioned banquet space, a kitchen, and a wrap-around balcony that overlooks the Indian River Lagoon.
+The Pavilion has an air-conditioned banquet space, a kitchen, and a wrap-around balcony overlooking the Indian River Lagoon.
 More than 3800 square feet of space is available for birthday parties, weddings, reunions, and community events.
 Francis Langford was a resident of Jensen Beach.
 She was a singer and entertainer for more than two decades.
 She also made films and entertained the troops with Bob Hope.

-Francis Langford Dockside Pavillion
+Francis Langford Dockside Pavilion

 The Mansion at Tuckahoe